Islandora/documentation/docs/user-documentation/objects_to_resource_nodes.md

 The term resource node does not just refer to the individual files, however.
 The term reflects the new nature of objects in Islandora 8.
 A resource node encompasses multiple elements that all relate to each other, even if they are no longer directly connected like objects in Islandora 7.

-The elements of a resource node are, typically:
+The typical elements of a resource node:

 -   Content types (one or more)
 -   Media files (the actual files of JPEGs, MP3s, .zip, etc.) that get loaded through the form